-Flow persistence
+3. Flow persistence

 We have developed the neighborhood flow coupling to constrain flows within structurally similar overlapping regions of a network.
-To explore this feature using synthetic networks, we use a multilayer benchmark network model consisting of two signal layers with identical and known clusterings at both sides of a noise layer that, at a tunable degree, is independent of the signal layers (Fig. 5a).
-We generate the identical signal layers as LFR benchmark networks with 128 nodes in 8 equally sized communities with average degree 16 and pernode inter-community link probability 0.05, such that the expected number of links is $n_e = 16(16 - 1)/2 \times 8 = 860$ [24].
-The noise layer contains $n_e(1 - \lambda)$ edges from the signal network and $n_e\lambda$ edges from an independent network that we generate from the same model.
-By tuning λ from 0 to 1 we can gradually convert the noise layer from the signal network copy to an independent network [26].
-We can now test how well different coupling methods handle interference from the noise layer by measuring the decrease in average adjusted mutual information between the identified signal and noise layer partitions as λ is increased.
+To explore this feature, we use a multilayer benchmark network model consisting of two identical signal layers with known clusterings at both sides of a noise layer that, to a tunable degree, is more or less independent of the signal layers [Fig. 5(a)].
+We generate layers with the same LFR benchmark model as in the previous section.
+We introduce a tuning parameter $\lambda \in [0,1]$ such that the noise layer contains $n_e(1-\lambda)$ randomly selected edges from the signal network and likewise $n_e\lambda$ from another network generated independently following the same procedure.
+By tuning $\lambda$ from 0 to 1, we can gradually convert the noise layer from the signal network copy to an independent network [29].
+We can now test how well different coupling methods handle interference from the noise layer by measuring the decrease in average adjusted mutual information between the identified signal and noise layer partitions as we increase $\lambda$ .
+To emphasize the effects, we use relax rate r = 1.

-Neighborhood flow coupling and no-coupling are robust to interference from irrelevant layers.
-When the noise layer is more than 80 percent independent of the signal layer, the partition overlap vanishes for both coupling methods.
-However, full and adjacent coupling suffer from interference with the noise layer even when it is independent of the signal layers (Fig. 5b).
+Neighborhood flow coupling and no coupling are robust to interference from irrelevant layers.
+At some level of conversion, noise and signal layer communities should be considered independent of each other, and the AMI between signal and noise layers should go to zero.
+No-coupling gives independent labels to the noise layer after 60% conversion, and neighborhood flow coupling gives independent labels after 100% conversion.
+Full and adjacent coupling suffer from interference with the noise layer even when it is fully converted and thus independent of the signal layers [Fig. 5(b)].
 The strong coupling between signal and noise layers for these methods induces interlayer flows in spurious communities.
-Obviously, the no-coupling method is immune to such interference, and therefore is unable to pick up actual interlayer coupling in intermittent communities (Fig. 4).
+Obviously, the no coupling method is immune to such interference and therefore is unable to pick up actual interlayer coupling in intermittent communities (Fig. 4).
 In contrast, neighborhood flow coupling is able to both avoid interference from irrelevant structures and pick up information from intermittent communities.

 Neighborhood flow coupling can retain flows in intermittent communities.
 The proportion of flow inside the signal layers explains why neighborhood flow coupling outperforms full and adjacent coupling.
-In this three-layer example, for any uniform coupling scheme-be it full, adjacent or no coupling-each layer carries one third of the total flow, independent of λ .
+In the three-layer example, for any uniform coupling scheme-be it full, adjacent, or no coupling-each layer carries one-third of the total flow, independent of $\lambda$ .
 Therefore, two-thirds of the total flow in the signal layers forms a baseline.
-For neighborhood flow coupling, however, this fraction increases as λ approaches 1 and the signal and noise layers disentangle (Fig. 5c).
+For neighborhood flow coupling, however, this fraction increases as $\lambda$ approaches 1 and the signal and noise layers disentangle [Fig. 5(c)].
 The adaptive coupling reinforces flows inside the two signal layers together and prevents flows from leaking to the noise layer.
 As a result, neighborhood flow coupling accentuates structures with long flow persistence times across layers and makes it possible to detect intermittent communities in multilayer networks.

-Understanding real-world temporal contact networks
+B. Understanding real-world temporal contact networks